Parents and Carer Guide - Concerns and Complaints

 What will happen if I make a complaint?

 Any formal complaint must, in the first place, be made in writing.
-It will then be passed on to the Principal who will take the appropriate action with the matter.
+It will then be passed on to the Head of School who will take the appropriate action.

 What sort of things can you complain about?

 Sometimes you child may wish to complain about something that is worrying them or making them upset.
 For example, sometimes you may wish to complain about something that is worrying you or has made you upset.
 For example:

 - Someone could have hurt your child or said things to them which are upsetting.